 1.23 A number of the financial sector firms regulated by the FSA are so-called 'common platform' firms, because they are subject both to MiFID and to the Capital Requirements Directive.
-The FSA Rules relating to systems and controls to prevent firms being used in connection with the commission of financial crime are in two parts: those which apply to most firms, set out in SYSC 3.2.6, and those which apply to common platform firms, set out in SYSC 6.3 - in terms identical to SYSC 3.2.6.
-To avoid confusing the vast majority of firms by including a multitude of references to SYSC 6.3, this guidance is constructed in terms of following the requirements of SYSC 3.2.6; common platform firms should follow this guidance, interpreting it as referring as necessary to the relevant parts of SYSC 6.3.
+The FSA Rules relating to systems and controls to prevent firms being used in connection with the commission of financial crime are in two parts: those which apply to most firms, set out in SYSC 6.1.1, and those which apply to non common platform firms by including a multitude of references to SYSC 3.2.6, this guidance is constructed in terms of following the requirements of SYSC 6.1.1; non common platform firms should follow this guidance, interpreting it as referring as necessary to the relevant parts of SYSC 3.2.6.